Newspaper seeking editorial board members

-The Steamboat Pilot & Today is accepting letters of interest from community representatives interested in serving on the newspaper's Editorial Board.
-The community representatives would serve a four-month term beginning May 1.
+The Steamboat Pilot & Today is accepting letters from residents interested in serving on the newspaper's editorial board.
+Board members will serve a four-month term beginning in January.

-Readers interested in serving on the Editorial Board should send a letter of 500 words or less expressing their interest in the board to Stanford at email@example.com or P.O.
+Prospective members should send a letter of 500 words or less describing their interest in serving to Smith at firstname.lastname@example.org or P.O.
 Box 774827; Steamboat Springs, CO 80477.
-Letters also may be dropped off at the Pilot & Today office at 1901 Curve Plaza.
-Nominations are due April 25.
+Letters also can be dropped off at the Pilot & Today office, 1901 Curve Plaza.
+Letters are due Dec.
+28. Call Smith at 871-4221 for more information.